 Very high throughput (VHT) STA

-(#286)A VHT STA is an HT STA that, in addition to features supported as an HT STA, supports VHT features identified in Clause 9 (Frame formats), Clause 10 (MAC sublayer functional description(#107)), Clause 11 (MLME), Clause 14 (MLME mesh procedures), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification), and Clause 21 (Very high throughput (VHT) PHY specification), but does not operate in the 2.4 GHz band.(#286)
+(#286)A VHT STA provides PHY and MAC features that can support a throughput of 1Gb/s and greater, as measured at the MAC data SAP.
+This additional throughput capability is based on the introduction of larger frequency bandwidth channels (up to 4 times larger than a HT STA), higher peak data rate MSCs (up to 33% faster than an HT STA), and the introduction of downlink multiple user multiple input multiple output (DL-MU-MIMO) for space division multiple access.
+A VHT STA supports VHT features as identified in Clause 10 and Clause 21.
+A VHT STA is also an HT STA and therefore supports HT features as identified in Clause 10 (MAC sublayer functional description), Clause 19 (High-throughput (HT) PHY specification), transmission and reception of frames that are compliant with mandatory PHY specifications as defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and is a QoS STA, but does not operate in the 2.4 GHz band.

-The main PHY features in a VHT STA that are not present in an HT STA are the following:

-Mandatory support for 40 MHz and 80 MHz channel widths

-Mandatory support for VHT single-user (SU) PPDUs

-Optional support for 160 MHz and 80+80 MHz channel widths

-Optional support for VHT sounding protocol to support beamforming

-Optional support for VHT multi-user (MU) PPDUs

-Optional support for VHT-MCSs 8 and 9

-The main MAC features in a VHT STA that are not present in an HT STA are the following:

-Mandatory support for the A-MPDU padding of a VHT PPDU

-Mandatory support for S-MPDU(11ah)

-Mandatory support for responding to a bandwidth indication (provided by the RXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT) in a non-HT and non-HT duplicate RTS frame

-Optional support for MPDUs of up to 11 454 octets

-Optional support for A-MPDU pre-end-of-frame (pre-EOF) padding (see 9.7.1 (A-MPDU format)) of up to 1 048 575 octets

-Optional support for VHT link adaptation

-Most VHT features, among other benefits, increase the maximum throughput achievable between two VHT STAs over that achievable using HT features alone.
 The VHT features are available to VHT STAs associated with a VHT AP.
 A subset of the VHT features is available for use between two VHT STAs that are members of the same IBSS.
-Similarly, a subset of the VHT features is available for use between two VHT STAs that have established mesh peering.
+A subset of the VHT features is available for use between two VHT STAs that have established mesh peering.
 A subset of the VHT features is available for use between two VHT STAs that have established a TDLS link.

+The main PHY features in a VHT STA that are not present in an HT STA are:

+Support of 40 MHz and 80 MHz channel widths

+Support of VHT single-user (SU) PPDUs

+A VHT STA may also:

+Support 160 MHz and 80+80 MHz channel widths

+Support VHT sounding protocol to support beamforming

+Support VHT multi-user (MU) PPDUs

+Support VHT-MCSs 8 and 9

+The main MAC features in a VHT STA that are not present in an HT STA are:

+Support of the A-MPDU padding of a VHT PPDU

+Support of S-MPDU(11ah)

+Support of responding to a bandwidth indication (provided by the RXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT) in a non-HT and non-HT duplicate RTS frame

+A VHT STA may also:

+Support MPDUs of up to 11 454 octets

+Support A-MPDU pre-end-of-frame (pre-EOF) padding (see 9.7.1 (A-MPDU format)) of up to 1 048 575 octets

+Support VHT link adaptation

-The support for VHT transmit beamforming sounding and VHT MU PPDUs in a VHT AP and more than one VHT STA within a VHT BSS enables the optional use of downlink MU multiple input, multiple output (DL-MU-MIMO).
+The support for VHT transmit beamforming sounding and VHT MU PPDUs in a VHT AP and more than one VHT STA within a VHT BSS enables the use of DL-MU-MIMO.
 With DL-MU-MIMO the AP can create up to four A-MPDUs, each carrying MPDUs destined for an associated MU beamformee capable STA.
 The AP uses group identifiers (GIDs) to signal potential recipient STAs.
 The AP transmits the A-MPDUs simultaneously in separate space-time streams such that each recipient STA is able to demodulate the space-time streams carrying its A-MPDU.
 The simultaneous transmission of A-MPDUs in a single VHT MU PPDU provides a means to increase aggregate throughput over that achieved by sending the A-MPDUs in separate SU PPDUs.

 The use of certain HT features, such as reduced interframe space (RIFS), is not permitted for VHT STAs.